VMM-264

-Marine Medium Tiltrotor Squadron 264 (VMM-264) was a United States Marine Corps tiltrotor squadron consisting of MV-22 Osprey transport aircraft.
-The squadron, known as the "Black Knights", was based at Marine Corps Air Station New River, North Carolina, and normally fell under the command of Marine Aircraft Group 26 (MAG-26) and the 2nd Marine Aircraft Wing (2nd MAW).
+Marine Medium Tiltrotor Squadron 264 (VMM-264) is a United States Marine Corps tiltrotor squadron consisting of MV-22 Osprey transport aircraft.
+The squadron, known as the "Black Knights", is based at Marine Corps Air Station New River, North Carolina, and normally falls under the command of Marine Aircraft Group 26 (MAG-26) and 2nd Marine Aircraft Wing (2nd MAW).
 They were the last east coast CH-46 Sea Knight squadron to transition to the Osprey.
-VMM-264 was decommissioned on June 24, 2020.
+VMM-264 was decommissioned on 24 June 2020.
+In accordance with the Deputy Commandant of Aviation planning guidance, VMM-264 will reactivate aboard MCAS New River on 1 October 2025.

 Mission

 Provide assault support of combat troops, supplies and equipment during amphibious operations.

 History

 Early years

-The Black Knights of HMM-264 were activated on June 30, 1959.
+Marine Medium Helicopter Squadron 264 (HMM-264) was commissioned on 30 June 1959.
 Originally designated as Marine Medium Transportation Squadron Light 264, it was later re-designated to its present title, Marine Medium Helicopter 264, in February 1962.